How to Save Time, 5 Sensible Strategies to Save Hours per Day

 Time Saving Tip #3, Batch and context!

 Both batching and context are well known time saving ideas in the productivity community.
 Batching refers to collecting similar tasks together and then execute them all at once.
 An common example would be a shopping list.
 You don’t go to the supermarket to buy one thing do you?
 No, of course not.
 You compile a list of the stuff you need and buy them all at once.
 The same principle can be applied to many things.
 That is the batching concept, gather up the stuff that has to be done and do it all at once.
 Now for contexts.
 The idea behind concepts comes from David Allen, the bloke who wrote Getting Things Done, otherwise known as GTD.
 Contexts refers to the conditions necessary to complete a given task.
 The usual example for it relates to a geographic location.
 So, to complete your email you need to be in front of the computer.
 To buy all that stuff on your shopping list you need to be at the supermarket.
 So, “Computer”, and “Supermarket”, are examples of contexts.
 Without being in that context, you simply cannot complete the task.
 So, those are the definitions for both batch and context.
 For this tip to save time though, I have coupled them such that both are consciously applied together.
 This means you will have to group similar tasks and complete them together.
 Collecting your tasks in this way needs a little bit of organization but fear not for there are some techy solutions out there to come to your assistance.
+One soluation my friend used was timing himself while doing batch activites so he could maximise on information absorbed.
+He said he couldn’t do it without his watch, if you were interested in the best deals on watches check out www.watchshopping.com.
+It worked for him but it might be easier for you to use an app.
 If you follow a GTD type method for managing your tasks then the obvious candidate would be Omnifocus.
 This is a great GTD App for the Apple ecosystem that follows the Getting Things Done approach closely.
 The concept of “Contexts”, is already baked in.
 This means that when you enter a task you can define it’s context, let’s say “Computer”.
 When you are at your computer, simply open that context list and you will have a list of all the activities that can be done there.
 You can read more about Omnifocus in my Omnifocus 2 Review.
 If you are not wedded to the Apple ecosystem then you can have a look at Todoist.
 Todoist supports a multitude of platforms, including all the usual suspects, iOS, Android, Windows, Mac and various Browsers.
 In Todoist, the concept of Contexts can be implemented using labels.
 Adding a label to a task essentially tags it.
 The labels can be configured to your Contexts – Computer, Home, Work and so on.
 When at any of those locations, you can quickly and easily filter by that tag to find the tasks that can be executed there.
 You can find out more about Todoist over at my Todoist Review for Android and Todoist for Windows review.

 Time Saving Tip #4, Reviews